GenesisFR/HowToBecomeGoodAtShooters/README.md

 - they always try to flank
 - they become aggressive when you're low HP
 - they try to melee you when you're in close range
-- they will leave cover as you get close
+- they will leave their cover as you get close
 - walking doesn't trigger them as much as running

 ### Black Tusk
 \- reference: https://thedivision.fandom.com/wiki/Black_Tusk#Archetype

 #### Assault
-- fights from cover and moves cover to cover to avoid enemy fire
+- fights from cover and moves from cover to cover to avoid enemy fire
 - equipped with EMP grenades
 - no weak point